Berlinetta

 A berlinetta (from berlinetta; [berliˈnetta]) is a sports coupé, typically with two seats but also including 2+2 cars.
-The original meaning for berlinetta in Italian is “little saloon”.
-Introduced in the 1930s, the term was popularised by Ferrari in the 1950s.
-Maserati, Opel, Alfa Romeo, and other European car manufacturers have also used the Berlinetta label.
-In America, Chevrolet also produced a version of the Camaro called the Berlinetta, from 1979 to 1986.
-The Berlinetta model was marketed as having a luxury focus, through interior features and softer suspension.
+The original meaning for berlinetta in Italian is “little saloon”, derived from the Berlin carriage.
+Introduced in the 1930s, the term was made popular by Ferrari in the 1950s.
+Maserati, Opel, Alfa Romeo, Volkswagen, and other European car manufacturers, as well as Chevrolet in the United States, have used berlinetta as model label.

 Berlinette

 Berlinette is the French name for a Berlinetta, which is defined as a sporty, low-profile two-door type of automobile body style closely related to the coupé.

 After World War II, the term came to refer to a small vehicle with enclosed coachwork similar to a two-door berline, or sedan in France.
 It supplanted use of the term "coach" for a similar but older body style, which had replaced the even older term "demi-berline".

 The most common recent usage was in reference to the Alpine A110 sports car, which was often simply called "la Berlinette".